2017 Earth Day at Cook Forest State Park

-Nature walks, a soils pit, hip waders, kick nets and wildlife skins were all part of the Clarion County Earth Day celebration at Cook Forest State Park on April 28th.
-Over 150 students from Clarion, Venango, and Forest County schools attended the day-long event.
-Lessons were presented by the Clarion Conservation District, DCNR, NRCS, PAGC, Iron Furnace TU and instructors and students from CUP.
+Nature walks, a soils pit, hip waders, kick nets and wildlife skins were all part of the Clarion County Earth Day celebration at Cook Forest State Park on April 21st.
+200 students from Clarion, Venango, and Forest County schools attended the day-long event.
+Lessons were presented by DCNR, NRCS and CUP instructors and students.
 The event was designed to prepare students for the upcoming Envirothon.
 Topics included forestry, soils, aquatics, invasive species, wildlife and elementary school activities.
-Snacks and door prizes were donated by the Woodland Owners of Allegheny-Clarion Valley and the Alliance for Wetlands and Wildlife.

 Art Forrest, Director